MWest2020/pwa-verhuizen-denbosh/README.md

 ### Getting started
 It's recommended to use docker-compose when building a full integration and NPM when just making graphical fixes

-Spinning up your environment in docker-compose
-'''CLI
-$ docker-compose up
-'''
-After this, your environment will be available on

 Spinning up your environment in yarn
 '''CLI
 $ yarn dev